Hashmi-code/Aivoluiton-WoodWise-AI/README.md

 ## **Getting Started**
 1. Clone the repository
 2. Install dependencies with 'pip install -r requirements.txt'
-3. Run the app using 'steamlit run app.py'
+3. Run the app using 'streamlit run app.py'

 ## **Acknowledgements**
 Built for the Microsoft AI Agents Hackathon 2025.